Spotify-Open-Recommendation-Engine/project-docs/README.md

 ### `release1/`
   - **Release plan** - overview & initial user stories (this was our first project doc, ever!)
+  - **Known problems report** - list of known problems within the app on release

 ### `sprint1/` ~ `sprint4/`
   - **Sprint plan** - constructed at the beginning of each 2-week sprint